datboyblu3/Cloud-Research/Oracle/Oracle Foundation.md

-# Oracle Cloud Infrastructure: From there Official Site
+# Notes from both Oracle's Official Course and ExamPro OCI YouTubve Video

 ## Account and Access Concepts